tverdoetelo/Portfolio/COVID Portfolio Project - Data Exploration/README_projekt01_SQL.md

 >>Total Population vs Vaccinations.

 **Conclusion:**
->Important parameters describing the COVID pandemic were calculated using SQL.
+>Important parameters describing the COVID pandemie were calculated using SQL.
 >This data was used to find important patterns that can be evaluated for assessing disease risks, treatment effectiveness, isolation effectiveness, etc.